Colleges by Location

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 Non-need-based student aid typicaly comes in a form of Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

-Institutional non-need-based scholarships or grants were given to 296 students overall (including freshmen) at University of San Francisco in 2023.
-109 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of institutional scholarships and awards that were not based on financial need was $30,854,187.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $199,237 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+276 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this school in 2024.
+Institutional help in the form of non-need-based scholarships or grants was given to 77 full-time freshmen.
+The total amount of non-need-based institutional scholarships/grants was $31,213,217.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $252,419 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Open Applications